chefong/table/README.md

 # table
-A social platform for being open about any problems.
+A social platform for being anonymously open about any problems.